tidyverse/tidyverse.org/content/blog/tune-0-1-1/index.md

 <img src="figure/obs-pred-old-1.svg" title="plot of chunk obs-pred-old" alt="plot of chunk obs-pred-old" style="display: block; margin: auto;" />

-This can be very helpful but there are a few possible improvements.
+This is very helpful but there are a few possible improvements.
 The new version of tune has `coord_obs_pred()` that produces a square plot with the same axes:

 ```r